-1. The key similarity between the Moon and Mercury is their heavily cratered surfaces.
-Their surfaces provide a history of the early formation of the Solar System.

-2. The Moon keeps the same face toward the Earth because of Tidal Coupling.

-3. Where is the Terminator (the answer is not: "in California")?
+- 1. The key similarity between the Moon and Mercury is their heavily cratered surfaces.
+Their surfaces provide a history of the early formation of the Solar System. - 2.
+The Moon keeps the same face toward the Earth because of Tidal Coupling. - 3.
+Where is the Terminator (the answer is not: "in California")?
 What is a Mare (plural is Maria)?

-4. Why are the highlands on the Moon thought to be very old?
-And older than the Maria?

-5. Read about impact craters - I went into this in some detail in class.
+- 4. Why are the highlands on the Moon thought to be very old?
+And older than the Maria? - 5.
+Read about impact craters I went into this in some detail in class.
 What do the rays from some craters tell us?
 What and when was the Late Heavy Bombardment?
-(Pages 451-452)

-6. Where and what is Mare Imbrium?

-7. Is there any evidence that impacts on the Moon blasted off rocks that fell onto the Earth?
-(Yes)

-8. Know about the various missions to the Moon in the 1960's and 1970's.
-(Table 21-1)

-9. All the rocks brought back to the earth are igneous - formed by the solidification of molten rock.

-10. What is meant by anorthosites, breccias, regolith, vesicules?
-(Figure 21-5 on page 457)

-11. How did we learn about the internal structure of the moon?

-12. How did the Maria form?
+(Pages 452-453) - 6.
+Where and what is Mare Orientale? - 7.
+Is there any evidence that impacts on the Moon blasted off rocks that fell onto the Earth?
+(Yes) - 8.
+Know about the various missions to the Moon in the 1960's and 1970's.
+(Table 21-1) - 9.
+All the rocks brought back to the earth are igneous formed by the solidification of molten rock. - 10.
+What is meant by anorthosites, breccias, regolith, vesicules?
+(Figure 21-5 on page 457) - 11.
+How did we learn about the internal structure of the moon? - 12.
+How did the Maria form?
 About how long ago?
-How do we know that they are younger than the highlands?

-13. The only currently viable hypothesis for the formation of the Moon is the Large-Impact hypothesis originated by Al Cameron and collaborators.
+How do we know that they are younger than the highlands? - 13.
+The only currently viable hypothesis for the formation of the Moon is the Large-Impact hypothesis originated by Al Cameron and collaborators.
+(Figure 21-9)

 MERCURY:

 - 1. How long is the Mercury Day?
 How does it compare to the Mercury year (Figure 21-12)? - 2.
 What does the surface of Mercury look like?
 What kind of craters are found on Mercury? - 3.
 Remember that Mercury is tidally locked to the sun but does not keep the same face to the Sun. - 4.
 What is the Caloris Basin?
 How did its formation produce the jumbled terrain? - 5.
 What caused the dark lava Plains?
 The Scarps? - 6.
 What do we know about the internal structure of Mercury?
-It's origin and evolution?

-7. We know less about the interior of Mercury because it does not have a moon and because, until recently we have never sent an orbiting satellite to Mercury but MESSENGER just reached it.

-8. One of the Messenger discoveries about Mercury is that its surface shows that at one time it had a large number of volcanoes.
-More discoveries will be announced in the coming months because it is still returning pictures and other data.
+It's origin and evolution? - 7.
+We know less about the interior of Mercury because it does not have a moon and because, only recently did we have the MESSENGER satellite orbiting Mercury. - 8.
+One of the Messenger discoveries about Mercury is that its surface shows that at one time it had a large number of volcanoes.